 Nigeria seems to be going through a mid-life crisis these days.
-The collapse of democracy and the relapse to authoritarianism and the sluggish economy added to President Buhari’s behind the scenes long distance style of government, is making people uneasy and full of questions.
+The collapse of democracy, the relapse to authoritarianism and the sluggish economy seems to be the order of the day for this government.
+In addition to this, President Buhari’s often remote and surreptitious style of leadership, has created a lot of uncertainty about his government and Nigeria’s future.
+Obviously, the cumulative effect of these national issues, has made people uneasy and full of questions.
 Lately ‘restructuring’ seems to be the word dominating the debate.
 Whatever it means, we can at least agree that no restructuring of Nigeria can be a small matter.

 One can look at Nigeria from this ‘restructuring’ perspective and decide that the whole country needs to be exploded and restarted from scratch.
 Given how tough things are, it’s a tempting approach – you just want the myriad economic and social problems to go away.
 But there’s also the marginal approach by those who believe that change comes slowly and gradually and is a result of constant and tireless effort.

-Nigeria’s current electoral act is one such problem that will benefit from a marginal approach to fixing it.
+Nigeria’s current Electoral Act – The Electoral (Amendment) Act 2010, is one ‘of’ such problems that will benefit from a marginal approach to fixing it.
 Let’s look at two specific areas.

 Political Party Primaries: